Onychomycosis

 • Examination of nail debris or clippings

 A doctor usually makes the diagnosis of onychomycosis based on the appearance of the nails.
-To confirm the diagnosis of onychomycosis, the doctor may need to examine a sample of the nail debris under a microscope and sometimes culture it to determine which fungus is causing the infection or clip off part of the nail and do a test called polymerase chain reaction (PCR).
+To confirm the diagnosis of onychomycosis, the doctor may need to examine a sample of the nail debris under a microscope and sometimes culture it to determine if a fungus is causing the infection.
+The doctor may also use scraping to perform a fungal culture or a test called polymerase chain reaction (PCR).
 The PCR test is used to produce many copies of a gene from the fungus, making the fungus much easier to identify.
+The doctor can also send a clipping that can be examined under the microscope by a dermatopathologist.

 Matibabu ya Onychomycosis

-These fungal infections are difficult to cure but do not usually cause complications, so treatment is recommended only if symptoms are particularly severe or bothersome or if the person is at risk of complications.
-For example, people who have diabetes or peripheral vascular disease and onychomycosis are at risk of developing potentially serious infection of the skin and soft tissues in the feet and legs (called cellulitis).
+These fungal infections can be treated effectively.
+People who have diabetes or peripheral vascular disease and onychomycosis are at risk of developing potentially serious infection of the skin and soft tissues in the feet and legs (called cellulitis).

-If treatment is desired, the doctor usually needs to prescribe a drug taken by mouth (orally), such as terbinafine, fluconazole, or itraconazole.
-These antifungal drugs are taken for a long time, typically at least several months.
-However, even then the nail will not appear normal until new, healthy nail finishes growing out, which can take 12 to 18 months.
-The existing deformed or discolored nail does not improve, but newly growing nail should appear normal.
+If treatment is desired, the doctor usually needs to prescribe a medication taken by mouth (orally), such as terbinafine, fluconazole, or itraconazole or a topical medication.
+Typically, antifungal medications are taken for 3 months.
+However, even then the nail will not appear normal until new, healthy nail finishes growing out, which can take 12 to 18 months for toenails.

 Utunzaji wa miguu

 To reduce the possibility of a recurrence, the nails should be kept trimmed short, the feet should be dried after bathing (including between the toes), absorbent socks should be worn, and antifungal foot powder or cream should be used.
-Old shoes may contain a high concentration of fungal spores and, if possible, should not be worn.
+Old shoes may contain a high concentration of fungal spores and, if possible, should be sanitized with ultraviolet (UV) light or discarded.